Bash Script Examples

 • -ge: greater than or equal to

-Sometimes user may check multiple conditions in a single if statement.
+Sometimes users may want to check multiple conditions in a single if statement.
 Logical operators are quite helpful for this purpose.
+Some of the Logical operators of the Bash script are:

 #!/bin/bash